|

 Anna Povzner, Tim Kaldewey, Scott Brandt, Richard

 Golding, Theodore M. Wong, and Carlos Maltzahn.
-Efficient

-guaranteed disk request scheduling with Fahrrad.
-In
+Efficient guaranteed disk request scheduling with Fahrrad

-Proceedings of the ACM SIGOPS/EuroSys European
+In Proceedings of the ACM SIGOPS/EuroSys European Conference on Computer Systems 2008 (EuroSys

 April 2008